Understanding What is

 Genital Warts

-But how doesHPV Spread
+But how doesHPV Spread?

-HPV transmission takes place through
+HPV transmission takes place mainly through sexual contact

-HPV types to look out for
+HPV complications to look out for

-Low-risk HPV types (6 and 11)
+90% of anogenital warts are caused by low-risk HPV types (6 and 11)

-High-risk HPV types (16, 18, 31, 33, 45, 52, and 58)
+Certain HPV-related cancers are caused by high-risk HPV types (16, 18, 31, 33, 45, 52, and 58)

 How can HPV affect your health?

-Here are the approximate cases of HPV-related cancers in India, reported annually due to high-risk HPV types.
+Here are the approximate cases of certain HPV-related cancers in India, reported annually due to high-risk HPV types.(*Based on FOGSI’s Update in Obstetrics and Gynaecology 2022 )

 Cervical cancer